HalCanary/halcanary.github.io/src/resume.md

 ----------

 *   Senior Software Engineer, Voith Digital.
 2020
-    *   Full stack engineer for
+    *   Full-stack software engineer for
         Voith OnCumulus Industrial Internet-of-Things project
         (<http://voith.com/corp-en/digital-solutions/oncumulus.html>).
-    *   Full stack development: frontend in JavaScript/React, backend in Go.
+    *   Worked on creating the Voith Paper Break Protector tool: using machine learning to predict potential industrial problems and display these risks to machine operators.
+    *   React/JavaScript frontend.
+    *   Go microservices backend.
-    *   Agile development on a remote team.
+    *   Agile development on a distributed, remote team.
 *   Software Engineer, Google, Inc. 2013–2020
     *   Member of the Skia 2D graphic library (<https://skia.org/>) team.
     *   Created SkQP, a project to use Skia rendering tests to generate new